mindspore-ai/docs/lite/tutorials/source_en/use/runtime.md

 ### Variable Dimension

 When using MindSpore Lite for inference, after the session creation and graph compilation have been completed, if you need to resize the input shape, you can reset the shape of the input tensor, and then call the session's Resize() interface.

+> Not all models support variable dimensions.
+For example, when there is a MatMul operator in the model whose input Tensor is a weight tensor and an input tensor, calling the variable dimension interface will cause the shape of the input tensor and the weight tensor being unmatched.

 ```cpp
 /// \brief  Get input MindSpore Lite MSTensors of model.